citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

     ![Template and keypair](assets/new-k8s/shot-03.png)

-    For now, you may skip the _Advanced Option_ section.
+    For now, you may skip the _Advanced Options_ section.

     Click the green _Create_ button, and Magnum will start creating the new Kubernetes cluster.
     Please note that the whole process may take several minutes to complete.